swcarpentry/training-course/_submissions/round-09/4/2014-05-22-motivation-and-screencasts-2.md

 *   Class is split on which was more useful --- concept maps or assessment questions
 *   Use the one you find more useful, and if you're cooperating with someone who already did done --- do the other.
 It's more likely to uncover new perspectives.
 *   Students learn things with different patterns and MCQs more attentative to the students needs.
 Concept maps better at helping instructor --- HT hsingtzu
 *   Greg likes using concept maps when working face to face (i.e. can draw on a white board).
-Assesment and MCQ and the specific text associated with that works better when working remotely, via version control. etc.
+Assessment and MCQ and the specific text associated with that works better when working remotely, via version control. etc.
 *   **Scaffolding** --- many people, when given a blank sheet of paper, are, afraid.
 Giving them a "fill in the blanks" skeleton solves that, and also helps checking their answers quickly.
 *   When there is a case to be made for each option in an MCQ, you can ask the student to rank the options.
 *   If everyone answers correctly before you start --- just skip to the next lecture.
 If everyone stares blankly, teach.
 What if it's half and half?